-WAB-MT: The WAB-node’s function that terminates the Uu interface to the BH-gNB using the procedures and behaviours specified for UEs .
+WAB-MT: The WAB-node’s function that terminates the Uu interface to the BH-gNB using the procedures and behaviours specified for UEs and supports at least a subset of UE functionalities specified in TS 38.300 [2].
 Corresponds to the MWAB-UE function defined in TS 23.501 [3].

 WAB-node: An NG-RAN node comprising the WAB-MT and the WAB-gNB functionality.